- What is Amniocentesis?

 - Both increase the risk of miscarriage.

-- CVS can be performed at various stages of pregnancy, while amniocentesis can only be performed between the 15th and 20th week, CVS is usually performed between the 12th week of pregnancy (between the 10th and 14th week).
+- Amniocentesis can only be performed between the 15th and 20th week, CVS is usually performed in the 12th week of pregnancy (or anytime, between the 10th and 14th week).

-- Amniocentesis is done by inserting a needle in the womb into the amniotic sac with the guidance of ultrasound whereas CVS is done either through the abdomen or through the opening of the womb, the cervix.
+- Amniocentesis is done by inserting a needle in the womb into the amniotic sac with the guidance of ultrasound whereas CVS is done either through the abdomen (or through the opening of the womb, the cervix), and is not a preferred method.
 CVS actually takes out a small sample of the placenta.

 - There is a chance of miscarriage at the rate of around 0.5-1%, in amniocentesis whereas CVS actually has a higher risk of miscarriage than amniocentesis.
 The chance of miscarriage in CVS is thought to be between 1 and 2%.